gcallah/MiscWriting/VoiceOfCommunity/voices.md

 *********************

 ## Other start!

-The judging the appropriate prominence of a voice, and recognizing at which times it ought to take the lead in the conversation, are pragmatic judgments heavily dependent upon the actual circumstances of the society about which the question is being asked.
-There is no formula to be had that will eliminate the need for practical wisdom in deciding such matters.

-When a people are groaning under an especially oppressive government, it may be that the voice of the revolutionary community needs to lead the conversation.
-On the other hand, when society has been fractured by violent conflict among its members, the voice of the political community might need to become dominant, as it did with Hobbes and his successors.
-Or when society has become widely corrupt and decadent, as happened under a Roman emperor like Nero, it may be the religious community, such as the early Christians, that needs to take the lead in resisting such immorality.
-And always, the ecological community strives to be in the world but not of it, so that it points towards a transcendent city that any real, human city can only approach from a distance.

-Rod Dreher's book **The Benedict Option** is a recent voice reminding us of the value of the ecological community: there are circumstances in which is appropriate for a "remnant" to withdraw from the society around them as much as possible, and by their example, show the possibility of a different way of life.

-The right course for a place like Vermont might be to become an anarchist enclave within the American empire.
-It could work at that level, so long as the enclave accepts the foreign policy of the empire sheltering it.

 Monks in relation to our spiritual life are analogous to top golf course lawns to the front lawn most of us actually have.